 Students with well-defined goals and interests which are not met within the current offerings of minors are encouraged to consider a university minor.
 As with the university major, you university minor must have a clearly defined unifying principle.
 This principle must be either a special focus (e.g., consumer affairs) not provided in an existing major or a special interest that crosses disciplinary lines (e.g., American studies).

 You must successfully complete a minimum of 50 percent of the credit hours required for the minorat Fontbonne.

 You must complete 18 credit hours in your chosen discipline when pursuing a university minor.
 A minimum of 9 credit hours must be completed at the upper division level and must represent more than one discipline.

-A student interested in pursuing a university minor must construct a proposal of study with the assistance and approval of their major advisor, and present the proposal of study to the director of interdisciplinary initiatives for review.
-After discussion with the student, the director will submit the proposal to the chair of the undergraduate academic committee.
-The proposal must include the name of the minor, goals and objectives, specific courses (those completed and those to be completed) for the minor, a timeline for completion.
+If you are interested in pursuing a university minor, you must construct a proposal of study with the assistance and approval of your major advisor, and present the proposal of study for review.
+After discussing your proposal with you, the director will submit the proposal to the chair of the undergraduate academic committee.
+Your proposal must include the name of the minor, goals and objectives, specific courses (those completed and those to be completed) for the minor, and a timeline for completion.

 You will be awarded a degree upon the successful completion of the university minor and all degree and graduation requirements.